benhammondmusic/blog/ckn4ytp2x0ililcs17cqsa105.md

 ## Reviewing Comp.
 Sci.
 Concepts by Actually Writing Code

+> Often the best way to learn isn't by watching a JavaScript influencer or by reading theory in a decades old book.
+It is simply using the tools you have to build the thing you want, and filling in the knowledge gaps as you go!

 In the computer science courses I took during college (go McGill!), the overwhelming focus was on _theory_, while practical applications were few and far between.
 This is understandable in terms of a classical University approach, however it was often frustrating feeling like I had learned all this theory yet had nothing tangible I could really show for it.
 To the contrary, GA (the bootcamp I am currently attending) jumps right in with JavaScript and only after months of creating actual, deployed full stack web apps are we beginning to touch on basic computer science concepts like data structures (e.g. linked lists), and algorithms (e.g. merge sort, bubble sort, binary search).
 These are provided in the form of extra modules to be completed independently, separate from actual course work.
 This is surely due to the fact that modern web development handles many of these low-level concepts automatically (dynamically adding to arrays, build in search methods, etc), and a developer could go their entire career never facing these questions outside of technical interviews.
 Like most things, the perfect balance of these two extremes will depend on the individual student, and their goals.

 There are many ways of learning coding concepts: watching endless YouTube videos, asking a mentor or instructor how to do it, sifting through StackOverflow threads, and many more.
 However, in my experience the most productive way to truly absorb something is to jump in and start writing code.
 For me personally, this means firing up VSCode and clicking away until: